Wneh/cgmonitor/README.md

     $ go build

-Before you start cgmonitor you must add the miners to cgmonitor.conf
+Before you start cgmonitor you must add the miners to cgmonitor.conf([Example config with two miners](https://github.com/Wneh/cgmonitor/blob/master/exampleConfig.conf)).
+You also need to allow the computer that will run cgmonitor to access the cgminer api.

+If you prefer start parameters:

+    -api-allow W:<ip to computer that host cgmonitor>

+or add these lines to the your cgminer config file:

+    "api-allow" : "W:<ip to computer that host cgmonitor>", "api-listen" : true

-When your done with the config file start cgmonitor:
+Now start cgmonitor:

     $ ./cgmonitor